symil/lava/README.md

 - no way to provide allocator callbacks
 - no way to set the `pNext` field of structures (always set to `NULL`)
-- debug report callbacks only forward the message to the Rust user-provided function (other pieces of information are unavailable)

 ## Usage